ethereumjs/ethereumjs-monorepo/packages/tx/README.md

 The correct tx type class for instantiation will then be chosen on runtime based on the data provided as an input.

-`TransactionFactory` support the following static constructor methods:
+`TransactionFactory` supports the following static constructor methods:

 - `public static fromTxData(txData: TxData | AccessListEIP2930TxData, txOptions: TxOptions = {}): TypedTransaction`
 - `public static fromSerializedData(data: Buffer, txOptions: TxOptions = {}): TypedTransaction`